duosecurity/duo_universal_nodejs/README.md

 Once it's installed, see our developer documentation at https://duo.com/docs/duoweb and the `example` folder in this repo for guidance on integrating Duo 2FA into your web application.

+### TLS 1.2 and 1.3 Support

+Duo_universal_nodejs uses the Node tls library and OpenSSL for TLS operations.
+All versions of Node receiving security support (14 and higher) use OpenSSL 1.1.1 which supports TLS 1.2 and 1.3.

 ## Usage Details

 ### 1. Import client